-SET ) ↓ $igodellarrow$ units $oldsymbol{PARAMS}$ inputs outputs comms tm/log setup test end яито RESET This parameter is available for viewing and editing only when the batch automatic restart time is set to zero.
+SET ↓ $igodellarrow$ units ${f PARAMS}$ inputs outputs comms tm/log setup test end AUTO RES This parameter is available for viewing and editing only when the batch automatic restart time is set to zero.
 The automatic reset feature allows the previous batch total to be reset automatically when a new batch is started with the RUN key.
-Press ▲ or ▼ to select ENABLE or DISABLE.
-AUTO COMP The batch automatic overrun compensation allows the instrument to automatically compensate for any consistent overrun at the end of the batch.
+Press ▲ or ▼ to select ENABLE or DISABLE. яито со The batch automatic overrun compensation allows the instrument to automatically compensate for any consistent overrun at the end of the batch.
 Overrun is typically due to the slowness of a valve to close or a pump to stop on receiving a signal from the batch controller and results in the delivered quantity being greater than the entered preset.
 In calculating the amount to be compensated for the instrument uses the average overrun from the last three batches.
 An overrun of more than 20% is considered invalid and will not be included in the calculations.
 Press ▲ or ▼ to select ENABLE or DISABLE.
-STOP KEY The function of the Stop key can be set to either Pause or Stop the delivery.
+STOP K The function of the Stop key can be set to either Pause or Stop the delivery.
 Press ▲ or ▼ to select PAUSE or STOP.
-No -SET BATCH To provide faster access to commonly used preset values a number of batch presets can be preprogrammed into the instrument.
+No-SET 3AT To provide faster access to commonly used preset values a number of batch presets can be preprogrammed into the instrument.
 This parameter allows the number of batch presets to be entered.
 Press ▲ or ▼ to select a number between 1 and 10.
-SET-01 to SET-n ∄ЯТСН Enter the commonly used preset values for quick access via the front panel.
+SET-01 BAT to SET-n Enter the commonly used preset values for quick access via the front panel.
 Enter the value in the engineering units of the batch preset.
-DIRECT ACCE5 If the direct access is enabled then the operator is able to enter edit mode for the batch preset directly from the main menu by holding the SET key while viewing the preset.
+DIRECT ACC If the direct access is enabled then the operator is able to enter edit mode for the batch preset directly from the main menu by holding the set while viewing the preset.
 If disabled, the changes can only be made from within the calibration set mode (or via serial communications, see below).
 Select the direct access mode as required.
 Press ▲ or ▼ to select ENABLE or DISABLE.

-SET) 、 $\downarrow$ igoplus o units $PARAMS$ inputs outputs comms tm/log setup test end Modbus Ad ccessibl e Parameters RAMS menu items are also accessible via Modbus communications.
-For a parameter listing, refer to Instrument Configuration Parameters on page PRESET BATEH Enter the batch preset quantity.
+SET ↓ $ ightharpoonup$ units $ m {\bf PARAMS}$ inputs outputs comms tm/log setup test end Modbus Accessi ble Parameters ARAMS menu items are also accessible via Modbus communications.
+For a sparameter listing, refer to Instrument Configuration Parameters on page PRESET BATC Enter the batch preset quantity.
 This setpoint is only available for PRESET batch mode.
 Enter the value in the engineering units of the assigned variable.